LFSCamargo/rust-learnings/README.md

-# Rest api using rust
+# Project for learning purposes and coding in Rust

-Project for learning purposes
+So the idea behind this repo is to bring you guys some of my learnings with rust!